 What is the Climate and Ecological Emergency?

-Our video 'Heading for Extinction and What to Do About It' explains the emergency (27mins).
-To watch, click on the picture below.
+Our video 'Heading for Extinction and What to Do About It' explains the emergency (50mins).
+To watch, click here

 Please see this page for support with climate grief and anxiety